SpoqenAI/dashboard/memory-bank/activeContext.md

 - The modular architecture allows for easy future enhancements and feature additions.
 - TypeScript typing ensures robust data handling across the analytics pipeline.
 - The dashboard now provides actionable insights that help real estate agents improve their lead conversion.
 - **Balancing rapid feature development with thorough data privacy and security measures (like RLS and user-specific filtering) is paramount.**
+- **Precise filtering and conditional processing are crucial for efficient data management in bulk operations, preventing redundant work and optimizing resource usage.**